Tuesday, January 20, 2026

 Why?
 Because conversations are far easier.
 They don't need rules, timers or moderators.
 Like a debate, though, a good conversation does entail the use of some objective information and/or references that go beyond personal anecdote.
 Still, it is a flexible category.
 Two good conversationalists may well exchange experiences and points of view, but will ineluctably gravitate towards a discussion that, of necessity, involves arguments.
 And it's there that things get slightly hairy.
 Arguments are based on facts which, of course, are articulated by logic.
 Therefore a misinformed speaker with a feeble grasp on the basics of logic is, quite simply, not a good conversationalist.

 On the opposite end of that spectrum we find Sam Harris, a well-spoken public figure who excels at crafting coherent thoughts and compelling arguments.
-His background as a neuroscientist regularly shines through his speech, which is an added bonus.
-To you, learners of English, he can be a reference.
 He routinely uses complex syntax and precise vocabulary in an effortless way, which is a far cry from the proverbial word salads that fill the speeches of many self-appointed experts.
+That alone should be a good enough reason to listen to him.
 In the video below Sam Harris offers great material for any advanced English learner: an efficient analogy (tennis), interesting terms (diverge, intent, align, tap out) as well as a useful collocation (to pressure-test one's views).
 Not bad for a 60-second clip, right?
 Also, the point he makes is thought-provoking: if you're not prepared to find common ground or be proven wrong, you should not engage in any form of debate.
 Chit-chat is probably your trade.